-WARNING As pointed out in the Warning Message the configuration data will be lost.
-This means that in the software, Configuration data base will be deleted and the few parameters such as the X-Axis length and the Signal settings (see Table 100 and Table 101) will be reset to default and re-entered.
+WARNING As detailed in the Warning Message, the configuration data will be lost.
+This means that in the software, Configuration data base will be deleted and the few parameters such as the X-Axis length and the Signal settings (see Table 107 and Table 108) will be reset to default and re-entered.

-All other parameters from the TriPlus RSH system configuration (e.g. teaching points for modules, and so on) will be deleted.
-Consequently, must follow all the steps in the Installation Wizard again.
+All other parameters from the TriPlus RSH SMART system configuration (e.g. teaching points for modules, and so on) will be deleted.
+Consequently, you must follow all the steps in the Installation Wizard again.

-Path from Start Screen: Options | Service | Installation.
-Access level Extended User is required.
+Path from Start Screen: Options > Service > Installation.
+Extended User level access is required.